-Alwin Hopf is a 24-year old student from Germany who has just completed university placements in France and Saudi Arabia, funded by the Bayer Jeff Schell Scholarship for Agricultural Science.
-We caught up with him to learn about his research – and how digital technology is transforming farming in the Middle-East.
+Alwin Hopf grew up in Germany and completed university placements in France and Saudi Arabia, funded by the Bayer Jeff Schell Scholarship for Agricultural Science.
+We caught up with him to learn about his research — and how digital technology is transforming farming in the Middle-East.

 I don’t come from a farming background, but I’ve always been passionate about nature.
 Farming piqued my interest when I travelled to New Zealand after graduating from high school.
 There I worked on several farms, helping out with fruit harvests, transporting them to market.
 That got me interested in agriculture and when I returned to Germany, I decided to study Horticulture Sciences.
 I realized agriculture was an area where I could contribute to solving some of society’s biggest challenges — it lies at the heart of many of the UN Sustainable Development Goals.